scarfish-dapps/integrum-swap/README.md

 For example a user holding tokens on Optimism can trade with a user that holds tokens on say - Ethereum.
 They do not have to go through bridging, swapping and bridging back to the source chain.
 Both traders get the counterpart tokens on their home chain.

-Integrum also implements Uniswap V4 and Pancake swap V4 hooks.
+Integrum also implements a Uniswap V4 hook.
 If the users get better prices in local liquidity pool, the default swap logic is executed locally.
 Otherwise, if the user can get a better market order price on a remote chain, they go through LayerZero and the tokens are bridged accordingly across chains.

 We have deployed Integrum contracts on Ethereum Sepolia, Celo Alfajores, Base Sepolia, Scroll Sepolia, Linea Sepolia, BNB Smart Chain Testnet and Optimism Sepolia.
 The order matching engine is deployed on Arbitrum Sepolia.